ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There are no date decoders at the moment (WIP), so H3 cannot be used as output features.

-### H3 Features Measures
+### H3 Features metrics

-As no H3 decoders are available at the moment, there are also no date measures.
+As no H3 decoders are available at the moment, there are also no date metrics.

 Vector Features
 ---------------